panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 Starting version 13.2.0, Node.js supports natively and production-ready ES modules.

-In this post, you'll learn how to enable and use ES modules in Node.js and other useful details.
+In this post, you'll learn how to enable and use ES modules in Node.js.

 ```toc
 ```